PavelJordan/MockTodoListSolution/README.md

 After installing .NET SDK 9, you can download this project.
 You can do so through `git clone`, or you can simply click code -> Download source code -> zip (or other).
 Then navigate to the `AvaloniaToDoListTrackerAndVisualizer` folder, where you should be able to open the terminal and input `dotnet run`.
 Your .NET SDK 9 will compile it and run it.

+I plan to update the app in the future.
+After that happens, there will be another section on how to update your app, without losing your data.

+Stay tuned!

 ## How to use the app